 - Career action planning through small group tutorial teaching with geography staff;

-- One-to-one ‘in-house surgeries’ for students to gain individual advice from the Careers Centre;
+- 1:1 ‘in-house surgeries’ for students to gain individual advice from the Careers Centre;

 - Skills seminars for Geographers held in the Department;